expo/expo/docs/versions/v28.0.0/workflow/genymotion.md

 Run `npm install -g exp` to install `exp` globally.

 Then run `exp path`.
 This will save your `PATH` environment variable so that XDE knows where to find your Android tools.

+## Installing Google Play Services / using Google Maps with Genymotion

+ Genymotion (2.10.0) now allows you to install GApps from the emulator toolbar: click the GApps button the toolbar.